mirrorctl/mirrorctlDocs/content/docs/reference/command/snapshot/promote.md

 weight: 7
 ---

-## The `snapshot promote` command

-Promote the currently staged snapshot to production.
+The `mirrorctl snapshot promote` command promotes the currently staged snapshot to production.

+This is part of a workflow where snapshots are tested in staging before being promoted to production.

 ```bash
 mirrorctl snapshot promote <mirror-id> [flags]
 ```

-The `snapshot promote` command promotes the snapshot currently published to staging to the production environment.
-This provides a safe workflow where snapshots can be tested in staging before being promoted to production.

 ## Usage